kathyrollo/jcucumberng-framework/README.md

 > - Selenium WebDriver + Cucumber + DI = ROI (fast and simple)

 ## The Framework
 **_jCucumberNG-Framework_** deliberately foregoes the added complexity and maintenance overhead of POM to take advantage of Cucumber's intended design - to build a library of loosely coupled steps which can be independently called anywhere.
-Selenium WebDriver automates browser actions as it is supposed to.
 Writing new feature files means reusing and combining steps in the proper order.
 That's it!

 ## How It Works
 The code below shows writing test scripts directly into step definitions because why not?